a-ayad/Split_ECG_Classification/README.md

-# Improving the Communication and Computation Efficiency of Split Learning for IoT Applications
+# Efficient and Private ECG Classification on the Edge Using a Modified Split Learning Mechanism
-## More Efficient Split Learning Method (MESL)
+## Split ECG (S-ECG)
-This is the repository containing the code for this paper "Improving the Communication and Computation Efficiency of Split Learning for IoT Applications" accepted in "2021 IEEE Global Communications Conference"
+This is the repository containing the code for this paper "Efficient and Private ECG Classification on the Edge Using a Modified Split Learning Mechanism"

 ## Requirements